Baked Penne Pasta

 Make the Meat Sauce

-After sautéing some diced onion and garlic, you will brown your ground beef.
+After sautéing some diced onion and garlic, you will brown your ground beef and Italian sausage.
+Season with salt, pepper, red pepper flakes, and Italian seasoning.

-After the ground beef is browned, drain off some fat and add in the tomatoes, tomato sauce, salt, pepper, and Italian seasoning.
+After the meat is browned, drain off some fat and add in the whole tomatoes and tomato sauce.

 Cook the Pasta